Image: NASA/JPL/University of Arizona

 "Okay, whatever," I continued.
 "Follow her around like some kinda fuckin' zombie, then.
 Maybe you'll learn somethin' next time she stomps on your crank."

 Chuck remained silent.
 We left Mont Clayton, headed north on Route 11.
-I hoped Skip would pull into the Moon Ridge Drive-In so that our pursuit might end, but he didn't.
+I hoped Skip would pull into the Moon Ridge Drive-In so our pursuit might end, but he didn't.
 Nor did he take the dirt road to the Slab for a make-out session.
 No, Skip and Sally were out for a cruise on a beautiful fall evening.
 And we were along for the ride, only they didn't know it because Chuck stayed well off the Packard's stern, at times even allowing other cars to come between him and his quarry.
 But Chuck's eyes never left the Packard, and when Skip turned off Route 11 onto a county road we turned along with him.

 We passed through a couple of little towns—Indian Lakes, Holstein—and then out into the country, driving for miles up and down the rocky hills.
 Chuck remained far behind Skip, who took a left at a fork in the road and headed up a steep grade.
 We followed.
 The sign read Knapp Mountain Road.